Protection Orders in Colorado

 About Domestic Violence Restraining Orders

 When police respond to a domestic violence complaint from a victim or a neighbor, they will nearly always make an arrest.
-In routine cases, the alleged perpetrator will be released from jail within a day or so, but he or she will also be served with a restraining order that prohibits them from coming into contact with the victim, from coming within the vicinity of the victim, and from going anywhere that the victim can be expected to be found.
+In routine cases, the alleged perpetrator will be released from jail within a day or so, but he or she will also be served with a restraining order that prohibits him or her from coming into contact with the victim, from coming within the vicinity of the victim, and from going anywhere that the victim can be expected to be found.
 This is not, however, the only way to obtain an order of protection.
 It is also possible to go to court with a petition for a civil order of protection.

 What can a no-contact order do?